fleek-network/fleek-network-docs/docs/learn/token-and-economics.md

 ## The transaction types

-In the protocol, most transactions are related to client top-ups, deposits, service deliveries, staking and rewards.
-The transaction types are described as following:
+Most of the activities carried out in the protocol are centered around client top-ups, deposits, service deliveries, staking, and rewards.
+The activities generate the following transaction types in the ledger:

 - Deposit
 - Stake